qwesome/bapple3_generator/README.md

 ## INSTRUCTIONS
 Place bapple.py in the same directory as a file called video.mp4, run it, and it will create output.mp4 after a while.
 -# Not intended for colour video, it will work but it won't make much sense watching the video back

+If you want to edit the grid size, replace both instances of '24' in the code.